kartikarora/grading-assigner/README.md

+Forked version of the original [grading-assigner](https://github.com/udacity/grading-assigner) with support for push notifications on an [Android App](http://www.droidbin.com/p1b8e4f6trr50e371l011d4q2j93).

+> The app only works if grading assigner is run with an `FCM_TOKEN` using this fork.

 # Usage

 Requires the `requests` module, which you can either install globally or in a virtualenv.

 Install: pip install -r requirements.txt (expects Python to be installed along with pip)